YangXu-0/Yang-and-Phoebe-CPT/README.md

 # Yang and Phoebe Grade 11 CS Cumulative Project
-This is our grade 11 computer science project.
+This is our grade 11 computer science project!
 We decided to try to program a mini version of the very popular game "Undertale" in Python.

 ## Features
 - Similar openworld 2-D movement outside of combat (no animations unfortunately)